google/WebFundamentals/src/content/en/android/trusted-web-activity/multi-origin/index.md

 ```

 ## Conclusion
-With those steps, the TWA is now ready to support multiple origins. android-browser-helper has a
+With those steps, the Trusted Web Activity is now ready to support multiple origins.
-[sample application][9] for multi origin TWAs.
-Make sure to check it.
+android-browser-helper has a [sample application][9] for multi origin Trusted Web Activities.
+Make
+sure to check it.

 ## Troubleshooting
 Setting up Digital Asset Links has a few moving parts.
 If the application is still showing the
 Custom Tabs bar on the top, it’s likely that something is wrong with the configuration.

-The [TWA Quick Start Guide][1] has a great [troubleshooting section][10] on how to debug Digital
+The [Trusted Web Activity Quick Start Guide][1] has a great [troubleshooting section][10] on how to
-Asset Link issues.
+debug Digital Asset Link issues.

 There’s also the amazing [Peter’s Asset Link Tool][11], which helps debuggint Digital Asset Links
 on applications installed on the device..